Pre-Development Considerations

 The API should include endpoints and HTTP verbs (or methods) correlating to the resources (data objects) and operations (actions) needed to build integrations with the connected product or application.

-In practice, this will largely be a matter of evaluating the integrations for which a connector will be used and confirming if the API facilitates them.
-The connector may provide initial use cases to begin with and can be expanded upon later as needed.
+In practice, this is a matter of evaluating the integrations for which a connector will be used and confirming if the API facilitates them.
+The connector may provide initial use cases and can be expanded upon later as needed.

-It may be useful to prepare a list of these data objects to confirm that any endpoints and methods needed are in place before developing the connector.
+It is useful to prepare a list of these data objects to confirm that any necessary endpoints and methods are in place before developing the connector.
 Please view our Integration Design Guide for a more in-depth explanation of how to approach building integrations on the App Xchange platform.

 Filtering and Pagination